Remember - 80% of paddle building happens in just a few hours. That final 20%, like so many

 Q: I have no wood working experience.
 Can I do this?

 A: Yes.
-Like so many other things in life, your first paddle making project might be a little rough around the edges.
+Like so many other things in life, your first paddle building project might be a little rough

 Q: Are wood paddles fragile?